martinResearch/DEODR/readme.md

 ![latex: \large ~~~~~~~~~~~~~~$\partial E/\partial C_k = \sum_{ij} D(i,j)(\partial I(i,j)/\partial C_k)$](./images/backoperator2.svg)

-In combination with automatic differentiation tool this core function allows to obtain the gradient of the error function with respect to the parameters of a complex 3D scene we aim to estimate.
+In combination with an automatic differentiation tool this core function allows to obtain the gradient of the error function with respect to the parameters of a complex 3D scene we aim to estimate.

 The rendering function implemented in C++ can draw image given a list of 2D projected triangles with associated depth (i.e 2.5D scene), where each triangle can have